abdul-kareem-mohamed/Pick-and-Place-Lego-Robot/README.md

    4. Ultrasonic sensors
    5. Kinematic Limitations

-      In Figure 2.2, the manipulator comprises five links (Link-1 to Link-4), each with specified lengths.
+      In the below figure, the manipulator comprises five links (Link-1 to Link-4), each with specified lengths.
 Link-1 and Link-2 are rigidly connected at an obtuse 135° angle, while Link-4 stays perpendicular to the ground.

 # Flow Chart for Code